 - How to Turn Your CV into a Resume for Non-Academic Jobs

 - Our Imagine Otherwise podcast regularly features people who put their PhDs to work in careers in nonprofits, museums, publishing, editing, government agencies, community education, writing, and entrepreneurial endeavors.

-- This thriving post-academic community offers tools and advice for building careers outside the academy
+- Beyond the Professoriate offers tools and advice for putting a PhD to work beyond the academy